wp-insider/simple-membership/simple-membership/readme.txt

 - If WP Login form is used, our plugin will let WP handle the post-login redirection.
 - Honor the 'redirect_to' parameter in the post login redirection function.
 - Added an empty check to the Stripe buy now IPN handling function.
+- Translation improvement for 'activation-required' account status display in the user's profile.

 = 4.3.8 =
 - Minor translation related update in the admin edit member interface.